andrewklayk/humancompatible-train/README.md

 ### Code examples

-You are invited to check out the new API presented in `examples/torch_api_demo.ipynb`.
+You are invited to check out the new API presented in notebooks in the `examples` folder.

 The algorithms follow the `dual_step()` - `step()` framework: taking inspiration from PyTorch, the `double_step` does updates related to the dual parameters and prepares for the primal update (by, e.g., saving constraint gradients), and `step()` updates the primal parameters.

 The idea is to make different algorithms nearly interchangable in the code.

-The legacy API used for the benchmark is presented in `examples/algorithm_demo.ipynb` and `examples/constraint_demo.ipynb`.
+The legacy API used for the benchmark is presented in `examples/_old_/algorithm_demo.ipynb` and `examples/_old_/constraint_demo.ipynb`.

 ## Reproducing the Benchmark